-Use goal as interactive top level instead of the default goal prolog/0. goal can be a complex term.
+Use goal as interactive top level instead of the default goal prolog/0.
+The goal can be a complex term.
 If the top-level goal succeeds SWI-Prolog exits with status 0.
 If it fails the exit status is 1.
 If the top level raises an exception, this is printed as an uncaught error and the top level is restarted.
 This flag also determines the goal started by break/0 and abort/0.
-If you want to stop the user from entering interactive mode, start the application with '-g goal' and give 'halt' as top level.
+If you want to prevent the user from entering interactive mode, start the application with '-g goal-t halt'.